Say the (code) word: Aaron Rodgers keeps burning teams on free plays

 "You see guys, the play ends on a second down, they sprint to the sideline," Rodgers said.
 "The play ends on their side of the field and they immediately know this is when we've got to get off [the field].
 And they understand the most important thing is just getting those first couple of guys off.
 Yeah, it's awareness, but you still have to discipline on the cadence and it's something we've used for a long time."

 It happened last year in Atlanta during the regular-season game in October, when Rodgers went into hurry-up mode because he saw defensive end Brooks Reed slowly heading toward the Falcons' sideline.
-Rodgers uttered whatever the code word of that day was, and sure enough they got the snap off before Reed was off the field.
+Rodgers uttered whatever the code word of that day was, and sure enough, they got the snap off before Reed was off the field.
 That play wasn't one of the 12 free-play touchdowns because the officials didn't throw the flag on the third-down play that resulted in a short completion.
 However, coach Mike McCarthy challenged it, and replay confirmed Reed was not off the field in time.
 The penalty gave the Packers a first down that led to an eventual touchdown.

 Most of the time, Rodgers goes deep on free plays.
 His free-play touchdowns average 30.8 yards, including Sunday's 32-yarder to Nelson.
 As soon as Nelson hears the word, he and the other receivers have one job: go deep.